karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 ### Second-Line vs. Third-Line Assurance

-The RACI above describes **second-line governance review**: the AI Governance Committee runs the review, challenges the implementation, and issues the deployment decision (Go / Conditional Go / No-Go).
-That is who this document's worked example (Section 13) describes.
+The RACI above describes **second-line governance review**: the AI Governance Committee runs the review, challenges the implementation, and issues two things — a deployment decision (Go / Conditional Go / No-Go) and a **Second-Line Control Effectiveness Assessment**.
+That is who this document's worked example (Section 13) describes, and neither of its outputs is a formal Assurance Opinion.

 That is a distinct function from **third-line independent assurance** — an Internal Audit or independent assurance function that:

 - Is independent of both Engineering *and* the AI Governance Committee, not just of Engineering
-- Does not issue a deployment decision — it issues an **assurance opinion** on whether the control environment as a whole is working (Section 10)
+- Issues the formal **Assurance Opinion** on whether the control environment as a whole is working (Section 10) — this is a third-line output only; second-line review does not issue it
-- Applies enhanced review to any Critical finding: a second reviewer signs off before the finding is finalised, so no single reviewer's judgment alone closes out the highest-severity issues
+- Applies the full tiered quality-review model to any Critical finding (Section 6), not the lighter two-reviewer model second-line review uses

-A second-line Conditional Go on a specific deployment and a third-line Partially Effective opinion on the broader control environment can both be true at once, and often are — the deployment gate answers "can this system launch," the assurance opinion answers "is the governance program actually working."
-Section 10 keeps these two outputs separate rather than collapsing them into one number.
+Keeping these separate matters beyond terminology: a governance function that labels its own output an "Assurance Opinion" is effectively grading its own homework as if it were independent of itself.
+This document's worked example in Section 13 is careful to issue a deployment decision and a second-line effectiveness assessment — never a third-line opinion — because the AI Governance Committee that ran that review is not independent of itself.

 ---